Back

 Matthieu Walendzik, baritone

-Born in Paris, the Franco-Polish baritone Matthieu Walendzik began his musical studies at the La Maîtrise Notre-Dame de Paris music school.
-In parallel with studies in musicology at the Sorbonne, he continued his training at the Conservatoire National Supérieur de Paris in the voice classes of Valérie Guillorit and the chamber music classes of Anne le Bozec from which he graduated with a master’s degree in 2020.
+Born in Paris, French-Polish baritone Matthieu Walendzik began his musical training at the Maîtrise Notre-Dame de Paris.
+Alongside his musicology studies at the Sorbonne, he continued his training at the Conservatoire National Supérieur de Musique de Paris, studying voice with Valérie Guillorit and chamber music with Anne Le Bozec, and obtained his bachelor’s degree in 2020.

-A member since 2018 of Opera Fuoco, he sings the roles of Count Almaviva (Le Nozze di Figaro), Riff (West Side Story), Russell (Lady in the Dark by Kurt Weill) as well as Pandolfe (Cendrillon) and Marcello (La Bohème).
+As a member of Opera Fuoco, he has performed the roles of Count Almaviva (Le Nozze di Figaro), Riff (West Side Story), Russell (Lady in the Dark by Kurt Weill), as well as Pandolfe (Cendrillon) and Marcello (La Bohème).

-He has performed in productions ranging from medieval music to contemporary works under the direction of conductors such as David Reiland, Stephan MacLeod, Christophe Rousset, Sigiswald Kuijken, Hervé Niquet and David Stern.
-He has performed, among others, Die Schöpfung, Johannes-Passion and Matthäus-Passion, as well as Bach Cantatas, Handel’s Messiah and much more.
+He appears in productions ranging from medieval music to contemporary creation, under the baton of conductors such as David Reiland, Stephan MacLeod, Christophe Rousset, Sigiswald Kuijken, Hervé Niquet and David Stern.
+His oratorio repertoire notably includes Die Schöpfung, the Johannes-Passion and the Matthäus-Passion, as well as Bach cantatas and Handel’s Messiah.

-Attached to his Polish roots, Matthieu Walendzik performs at concerts of music by Polish composers organized at the Polish Embassy in France and at charity events, for which he received the Young Personality of the Year award in 2019.
+Deeply attached to his Polish roots, Matthieu Walendzik performs in concerts dedicated to Polish composers at the Embassy of Poland in France, as well as at charity events, for which he received the Young Personality of the Year award in 2019.

-During the 2021–2022 season he sang the roles of Ormonte (Handel’s Partenope) under the direction of William Christie as part of the 10th edition of Le Jardin des Voix (Les Arts Florissants) of which he is a laureate, but also Count Almaviva (Le Nozze di Figaro), Dr. Falke (Die Fledermaus) and Marcello (La Bohème).
+During the 2021–2022 season, he performed the role of Ormonte (Partenope by Handel) under the direction of William Christie as part of the 10th edition of Le Jardin des Voix (Les Arts Florissants), of which he is a laureate, as well as the roles of Count Almaviva (Le Nozze di Figaro), Dr Falke (Die Fledermaus) and Marcello (La Bohème).

-Since 2022, he’s an Artist in residence at the Music Chapel under the guidance of José van Dam and Sophie Koch.
+Since 2022, Matthieu Walendzik has been an Artist in residence at the Queen Elisabeth Music Chapel, under the guidance of José van Dam, Sophie Koch and Stéphane Degout.